Love in the first degree

 Alix Courtney (History 1990) and Ian Macfarlane (Physics 1987) married in 1994 on a boiling hot day in August and celebrated with family and friends in East Slope Bar.

-"It was a lot of fun.
+Alix said: "It was a lot of fun.
 We had about 200 of our Uni friends celebrate with us along with family from far and wide who were a bit bewildered to find themselves in a student bar with a hogroast as the wedding dinner.
 It was strange seeing everyone dressed up so smart in East Slope."

 Mike Cohen and Doreen Lassman